 Today, we have more insights, information, and data at our fingertips than ever before—and, that’s all important for project managers to ensure the success of their projects.

 In years past, it seemed that the focus of project management was to simply produce a deliverable or an end result.
-However, now there’s growing focus on how that deliverable actually contributes value to the overall business.
+However, now there’s a growing focus on how that deliverable actually contributes value to the overall business.

 Moving forward, we’ll see project managers continue to leverage the analytics that they have to make informed decisions and lead projects that present a huge value add.